johnfmorton/generator-buildabanner/generators/app/templates/dev/_README_sizmek.md

-# Standard Sizemek Build A Banner Instructions
+# Standard Sizmek Build A Banner Instructions

-You've installed the standard Sizemek banner version of *Build A Banner*.
+You've installed the standard Sizmek banner version of *Build A Banner*.

 ## Getting started